junxit/us-congress-bills-114/metadata.md

 - 2015-10-23 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committees on Energy and Commerce, Ways and Means, Natural Resources, and Science, Space, and Technology, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-10-23 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committees on Energy and Commerce, Ways and Means, Natural Resources, and Science, Space, and Technology, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-10-23 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committees on Energy and Commerce, Ways and Means, Natural Resources, and Science, Space, and Technology, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-10-26 — Referred to the Subcommittee on Highways and Transit.
+- 2015-10-26 — Referred to the Subcommittee on Railroads, Pipelines, and Hazardous Materials.
+- 2015-10-27 — Considered under suspension of the rules. (consideration: CR H7207-7214)
+- 2015-10-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3819.
+- 2015-10-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-10-27 — Mr. Shuster moved to suspend the rules and pass the bill.
+- 2015-10-27 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7207-7211)
+- 2015-10-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7207-7211)
+- 2015-10-27 — Received in the Senate, read twice.